xavierog/moulti/Documentation.md

 moulti step add main_script_output exec > >(tee --append custom.log | moulti pass main_script_output) 2>&1
 ```

+If, for some reason, the recommendations above cannot be applied, the environment variable `MOULTI_RUN_OUTPUT` should help:
+- `MOULTI_RUN_OUTPUT=discard` redirects stdout and stderr to /dev/null, thus discarding any unexpected output;
+- `MOULTI_RUN_OUTPUT=harvest` harvests stdout and stderr lines and passes them to the `moulti_run_output` step;
+- any other value leads to the default behaviour: stdout and stderr are left untouched and their output is liable to degrade Moulti's visual display.

+The `moulti_run_output` step is special in that it is created upon reception of the first byte of output if it does not exist already.
+It can be created beforehand, can be updated or cleared at any time and cannot be deleted while the script is running.

 ### moulti run: dealing with ssh